jacksonllee/recipes/readme.md

 recipes
 =======

-This repo contains configuration files and package installation scripts for every machine I use..
+This repo contains set-up notes, configuration files, and package installation scripts for every machine I use.

 Building a Python distribution from Source on Ubuntu